 20 by 2020

 Recognizing that all investments, including public market investments, have a social or environmental impact that can be positive or negative, the Foundation is deepening its examination of its public market portfolio holdings.
-Again, building on its five-year pilot with an “ESG” portfolio where environmental, social and governance practices are an important part of investment considerations, in 2015-16 the Board undertook an audit of its current traditional public market portfolios.
+Again, building on its five-year pilot with an “ESG” portfolio where environmental, social and governance practices are an important part of investment considerations, the Board has undertaken annual audit of its current traditional public market portfolios .
 The audit was conducted by Sustainalytics, global leaders in helping investors to develop and implement responsible investment strategies.

 Audit results identified that portfolios under the direction of each of HCF’s three investment managers were outperforming benchmarks for ESG performance.
 This demonstrates that HCF’s portfolios comprise companies with a “stronger than average preparedness to manage material environmental, social and governance risks.”
 The Foundation will be working with its investment managers, who are all signatories to the United Nations Principles for Responsible Investment, to determine next steps in the evolution of our investment policy.